surPoudel/JUMP-ptm/README.md

 Once the conda environment (JUMPptm) is activated
 1. make a working directory
-2. keep all the ms2 files and tags file in the same directory
+2. keep all the ms2 files or mzXML files and tags file (optional) in the same directory
 3. copy the parameter file (ptm_pipeline.params) from [parameterFiles](./parameterFiles) to the same directory
 4. make necessary changes for the parameters (including PTM searches stages)
 5. Run the command below